-Californian colourist Alaina Manibog documents her work in these weirdly wonderful photographs
+PEOPLE: Californian colourist Alaina Manibog documents her work with a series of seductive lo-fi images

 Most unlikely source of inspiration?
 19th century portrait paintings and sculptures.